iAmMe27/WoD/README.md

 2. Skimpy Bodyslide Output - ditto.
 3. Discord Rich Presence (F4SE) - this gives you a card in Discord when you are playing WoD.
 It lists your character name, level and location. *It does not hook into the NSFW mods, don't worry, your secrets are safe.*
 4. LOD Hiding Fog for NAC X - adds a small amount of fog to the clear and sunny weathers to help hide those nasty Fallout 4 LODs.
+5. Be Afraid - Honest Difficulty Overhaul - YOU MUST START A NEW GAME FOR THIS TO TAKE EFFECT!
+This mod delevels the Commonwealth to make it dangerous.

 ## Modifications & Performance Improvement
 If you wish to modify the list, even for performance improvements, refer to the `#wod-mods` channel in the Discord server as there you will find guides in the pins that others in the community have already written.
 You can also use those channels to discuss your changes to the list freely.